umarmughal824/micromasters/README.md

 #### 2) _(OSX only)_ Set up and run the webpack dev server on your host machine

 In the development environment, our static assets are served from the webpack dev server.
-When this environment variable is set, the script sources will look for the webpack server at that host instead of the host where Docker is running.
+This is run in the `watch` container on Linux but at the moment file notifications don't work across the shared folders used in docker-machine.
+So for OSX we need to run this in the host environment.

 You'll need to install the [yarn](https://yarnpkg.com/en/docs/cli/) package manager.
 You can do: